-This is a 2011 Korean musical drama that stars Park Shin Hye and Jung Yong Hwa in the lead role that is set in a performing arts university.
-It is a story about friendship and love that involves students from the western music department and the traditional Korean music department.
+This is a 2011 Korean musical drama that stars Park Shin Hye and Jung Yong Hwa in the lead roles and it's set in a performing arts university.
+It is a story about friendship and love that involves students from the Western music department and the traditional Korean music department.

-Yong-hwa is the vocalist and guitarist of the famous band Stupid who’s in love with a professor in their school.
-He meets Shin Hye who is from the traditional Korean music department who plays gayageum.
+Yong-hwa is the vocalist and guitarist of the famous band Stupid.
+He's in love with a professor at his school.
+He meets Shin Hye, who is from the traditional Korean music department and plays gayageum.
 In a world where two people have different views on life, will love find a way to bring them together?

 17. The Heirs (2013)

-The Heirs is a 2013 drama starring Lee Min Ho, Park Shin Hye and Kim Wo Bin in the lead role.
-The story depicts the lives of elite students who have struggles in their teenage life such as falling in love, school problems, family related-problems, and being trained to be the inheritors of their families’ business.
+The Heirs is a 2013 drama starring Lee Min Ho, Park Shin Hye, and Kim Wo Bin in the lead roles.
+The story depicts the lives of elite students who have struggles in their teenage life such as falling in love, school problems, family-related problems, and being trained to inherit their families’ businesses.
 It is set in a school with characters that have different personalities.
 Unlike other school-related dramas that focus on bullying, this drama tackles not just their lives inside the school but also teen romance.
-Both Lee and Kim played rich students and former friends.
+Both Lee and Kim play rich students and former friends.
 On the other hand, Park plays the love interest of the two actors.

 16. Sassy, Go Go (2015)

-Sassy, Go Go depicts the lives of students who experience the harsh environment in school.
-Just like other school dramas, it also deals with the real experiences that each student has gone through while in school.
-Also, it also shows the importance of friendship and the love of teens.
+Sassy, Go Go depicts the lives of students who experience the harsh environment of school.
+Just like other school dramas, it deals with the real experiences that each student typically goes through.
+It also shows the importance of friendship and the love of teens.